 - Hourly Design Fee: $198

-Now Let’s BID: Break It Down…
+Now Let’s Break It Down…

 Below I’ll go into detail about what interior designers charge with regard to the above figures.
 I’ll also tell you how the process rolls out so you can get your head around when charges occur and why.